dayboard/blog/README.md

 Drafts are posts without a date.
 They’re posts you’re still working on and don’t want to publish yet.
 They are created in the #_drafts# folder, then using formula to name the file : title.md or title.html

-To preview your site with drafts, simply run #jekyll serve# or #jekyll build# with the #--drafts# switch.
-Each will be assigned the value modification time of the draft file for its date, and thus you will see currently edited drafts as the latest posts.
+To preview your site with drafts,

+run #bundle exec jekyll serve --drafts#

+Go to #localhost:4000/#

 # Publishing drafts live in Jekyll